 Except for the resistors all I needed was bought on AliExpress.
 For the enclosure, I choose for an aluminium box measuring 122(W) x 66.5(H) x 39.5(L)mm.
 Guitar enthusiasts use these enclosures to make so-called stomp boxes or effects units.
 Manufacturer Hammond brought an enclosure with these dimension to the market as model 125B/1590N1.
 If you search on AliExpress with these model numbers, you get some options to choose from.

 You can choose whatever momentary switch you like for this project.
 I went for black plastic 12 mm momentary push-buttons.

-Icom uses a 8-pin microphone connector.
+Icom uses an 8-pin microphone connector.
 These GX16 connectors, sometimes also referred to as circular aviation socket plug, can be found in abundance on AliExpress.
 Search for GX16 8 male female because we want two male sockets and 2 female sockets.
-The male sockets are to be place on the enclosure, the female sockets are needed to build the cable to connect the external keyboard to the radio.
+The male sockets are to be placed on the enclosure, the female sockets are needed to build the cable to connect the external keyboard to the radio.

 We need one 470 Ohm, one 4,7k Ohm, one 2,2k Ohm and two 1,5k Ohm resistors.
 All 5% and 1/4 Watt.

 When looking for audio jack sockets, look for those with a screw on the inside of the enclosure.
 Not only do they look better, but I also have the impression the quality is a bit better.